once-human/attendify/README.md

 ## Usage

 To use Attendify, simply run the `main.py` file and point your webcam at the classroom.
 Attendify will automatically detect the faces of students and record their attendance.

+## Features

+- Automatic attendance tracking using facial recognition
+- Streamlined attendance taking process
+- Saves time and effort for teachers and professors
+- Can be used in classrooms of any size

 ## Contributing

-Contributions are welcome!
-To contribute, please fork the repository and create a pull request.
+We welcome contributions from the community!
+If you'd like to contribute to Attendify, please follow these steps:

+1. Fork the repository
+2. Create a new branch (`git checkout -b my-feature`)
+3. Make your changes
+4. Commit your changes (`git commit -am 'Add new feature'`)
+5. Push to the branch (`git push origin my-feature`)
+6. Create a new pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.